Tourist spot in Wakayama Prefecture

 There is the approach about 2 km long from the main road to Okunoin.

-Around the approach, hundreds of thousands of tombs and memorial monuments are set up.
+Around the approach, over 200,000 tombs and memorial monuments are set up in the forest.

 The approach starts near Okunoin-guchi bus stop.